Dems Dust Off Granny So Paul Ryan Can Push Her Off A Cliff Again – Video

 — Katherine (@StayHopeful16) June 26, 2017

-There won’t be any Granny going over the cliff and Paul Ryan isn’t going to be bringing the elderly for a ride through the woods on an ill-fated journey like the one portrayed in the “Save Granny” ad.
+There won’t be any granny going over the cliff and Paul Ryan isn’t going to be bringing the elderly for a ride through the woods on an ill-fated journey like the one portrayed in the “Save Granny” ad.
 This theme is starting to take root again.
 Below is another post on Twitter accusing Ryan’s Medicare ideas one way of killing people.

 Hi @SpeakerRyan,